Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 prints the whole working directory.
 ## pwd

 To make a new directory, we use the make directory command.
-To make another directory in a new directory, command options can be use for instance *-P*.
+To make another directory in a new directory, command options can be used for instance *-P*.
 ## mkdir

 when we want to switch directories we use the change directory command.
 To change directory into the root directory, web use the change directory command with */*